wildtruc/winestarter/README.md

  - strings (for Wine/Ms lnk file reading, usualy by default in all distros)
  - icoutils (for MS Icons png extraction, name can vary by distro like icotools)
  - Winetricks (for dlls downlaod and install, usualy in non-free distros repos)
+ - rpm (for rpm2cpio helping extracting rpm package, usualy available in all distros repos)

  and obviously, Wine :)

 --------
 ## Features
  - Create and configure a basic Wine bottle (32 or 64)
- - Configure a custom Wine binaries directory
+ - Download and configure a custom Wine binaries directory (PoL & WinHQ-staging)
  - Install Winestricks packages
  - Create and configure a Wine registry
- - Install a MS software.
+ - Install a software form a file or downloaded.
  - Create or modify a desktop file entry
  - Configure Nvidia apps environment options
  - Configure Xrandr behaviour
  - Set Optimus Bumblebee/Primusrun variables
+ - and more ...

 --------
 To simplefy usage description, we will use a full working example for config from Final Fantasy XIV game.